Skip to content

 2. With Risk Factors: If you have certain risk factors for eye diseases, such as a family history of glaucoma or macular degeneration, or if you have certain medical conditions like diabetes, high blood pressure, or autoimmune diseases, you may need more frequent eye exams.

-3. As You Age: As you get older, your risk for eye diseases such as cataracts, glaucoma, and age-related macular degeneration increases.
-It is recommended that adults over the age of 60 have annual comprehensive eye exams to monitor their eye health and catch any problems early.
+3. As You Age: As you age, your risk for eye diseases such as cataracts, glaucoma, and age-related macular degeneration increases.
+We recommend that adults over 60 have annual comprehensive eye exams to monitor their eye health and catch any problems early.

 Benefits of a Medical Eye Exam